ervinpepic/GlobeAbc/wp-content/plugins/funnel-builder/readme.txt

 * Improved: Checkout: Enhanced compatibility with Innosend plugin for smoother operation. (#7931)
 * Improved: Funnel: Optimized performance notifications to ensure they work with sites using different time zones. (#7943)
 * Improved: Funnel: Enhanced admin tool for base table verification, especially for sites without WooCommerce installed. (#7946)
-* Improved: Funnel: Plugin Security improved against Local File Inclusion (LFI). (#7811)
-* Improved: Funnel: Better compatibility with WooCommerce Default Image src. (#7873)
-* Improved: Checkout: Compatibility with Authorize.net CIM gateway related to store checkout. (#7881)
-* Improved: Plugin onboarding experience for users with Page builder themes. (#7878)
-* Fixed: Checkout: Collapsible Order summary was not updating with elementor in case of only enabled for mobile devices. (#7828)
 * Fixed: Checkout: Resolved design distortion of international dropdown when fewer than five countries are listed on mobile. (#7839)
 * Fixed: Checkout: Removed "required" option from HTML fields to avoid validation errors. (#7851)
 * Fixed: Thank You Page: Resolved subscription details showing twice on the thank you page after the last update. (#7817)